Engeniusam/samikshakute.github.io/README.md

 # samikshakute.github.io
-A simple beginner online portfolio showcasing projects, blogs and hwo to reach Samiksha Kute.
+A simple beginner online portfolio showcasing projects, blogs and how to reach Samiksha Kute.